Ifrane

 The modern town of Ifrane was established by the French administration in 1928 during the protectorate era for their administration due to its Alpine climate.
 Ifrane was conceived as a "hill station" or colonial type of settlement.
 It is a resort town set high up in the mountains so that Europeans could find relief from the summer heat of the interior plains of Morocco.
-Ifrane is also a popular altitude training destination.
+Ifrane, the house of Lake Dayet Iffer is also a popular altitude training destination.

-The first permanent settlement of the area dates to the 16th century, when the Sharif of Sîdî 'Abd al-Salâm established his community in the Tizguit Valley, seven km downstream from the present town.
+The first permanent settlement of the area dates to the 16th century, when the Sharif Sîdî 'Abd al-Salâm established his community in the Tizguit Valley, seven km downstream from the present town.
 Ifrane is a colonial "hill station", and a "garden city".
 It is also an "imperial city", a mountain resort, a provincial administrative center, and a college town.